TDRobertson/student-referral-predictor/README.md

 - Preparation of a concise two-page report summarizing essential insights, significance of findings, and actionable recommendations in AAAI two-column format.
 - Creation of a clear, engaging live presentation for stakeholders and the class.

+## GitHub Actions Auto-Clean Feature

+### Purpose
+To maintain clean, readable notebooks and minimize clutter in the GitHub repository, we've implemented an automated GitHub Actions workflow.

+### How it Works
+- Upon opening a pull request to the `main` branch, GitHub Actions automatically:
+  1. Checks out the code.
+  2. Installs and runs `nbstripout` to remove outputs and unnecessary metadata from Jupyter notebooks.
+  3. Commits the cleaned notebooks back to the pull request branch.

+### Benefits
+- No additional setup required by team members.
+- Ensures clean commit history and easy-to-review pull requests.
+- Avoids merge conflicts related to notebook outputs and metadata.

 ## Project Deliverables

 - **Jupyter Notebook:** Clearly documented analytical processes, model development, and insights.